mikaelvesavuori/minibook-better-apis/quality/test-driven-development.md

 # 🥼 Test-Driven Development

-> The TDD process works by following the Red-Green-Refactor loop.
-It goes:
+> The red, green, refactor approach helps developers compartmentalize their focus into three phases:
 >
-> Red — Write a failing test
+> Red — think about _what_ you want to develop
-> Green — Write just enough code that will pass the failing test
+> Green — think about _how_ to make your tests pass
-> Refactor — Criticize the design and refactor the code, keeping the tests intact
+> Refactor — think about _how_ to improve your existing implementation

 — From [Codeacademy](https://www.codecademy.com/article/tdd-red-green-refactor)